- QYou state that your educational philosophy is grounded in Buddhist ideals. Does this mean that the students will have Buddhism classes?

 - QHow many teachers are there?

-Currently, 13 teachers are scheduled to be on staff when the elementary school opens in April 2018.
-This will allow for small class sizes of 20 students per class.
+Currently, the following number of teachers are scheduled to be on staff when the elementary school opens in April 2018.
+This will allow for small class sizes of 20 students.

-- QI understand that GSC × JNC is one of the key concepts in education at CHSIT.
+- QI understand that GSC × JNC is one of the key concepts in education at CHIST.
 Why do you blend JNC into global standard curriculum?
 For instance, in case of mathematics?

 Japanese mathematics education is highly recognized around the world.
 Japanese students are always at the top of TIMSS (Trends in International Mathematics and Science Study), which is an international comparative educational survey for primary and secondary school students conducted by IEA (International Association for the Evaluation of Educational Achievement).
 By using the authorized mathematics textbook by Japanese government (English version) together with global standard math program, we aim to enrich our mathematics education.